quynh1808/STM32-With-74HC595/README.md

 Second, I created a function CLK to clock and Led_Display to display numbers on each led-7-seg.

-Finally, I create a function Print_Number to print the input number to 8 led-7-seg.
+Finally, I created a function Print_Number to print the input number to 8 led-7-seg.
 * If it is a negative number, the led will show a minus sign.
 * If less than 8 numbers are displayed, the remaining led-7-seg will turn off.